kylesuss/soundify/README.md

 A client side SoundCloud player that focuses on the concept of a 'libary', similar to the way that Spotify works.
 Get it: SoundCloud + Spotify = Soundify.

+**This app is currently in an 'alpha' state.
+You can currently connect your SoundCloud account, retrieve your full list of favorites, and play songs.
+You may encouunter some bugs along the way.**

 The app makes heavy use of the following:

 1. Grunt